ashlxyzhang/nova/README.md

 # NOVA PHASE 2
 Neuromorphic Optics and Visualization Application.
 Welcome to phase 2 of NOVA.
-This phase includes a rewrite of NOVA that follows a more modular architectural paradigm with streaming support.
+This phase includes a rewrite of NOVA that follows a more modular architectural paradigm with streaming support from a file or iniVation Neuromorphic camera.

 # Table of Contents
 - [Images](#images)